Ultimate Guide to Cardstock

 Since Cricut machines are widely used for paper crafting, it makes sense to consider their own line of papers.
 Cricut offers a variety of cardstock packs in different colors and finishes, specifically designed to work well with their machines.

 Recollections (https://recollections.biz/contact.html) is easy to find at most US craft stores like Michaels.
 Recollections offers a wide range of cardstock in various colors, weights, and finishes.
 Their cardstock is known for being sturdy and reliable for cutting with electronic cutting machines.
+Lawn Fawn (https://www.lawnfawn.com/collections/cardstock) is popular among paper crafters, Lawn Fawn is known for its cute and whimsical designs.
+They offer a selection of cardstock and patterned paper packs that are perfect for creating adorable greeting cards with your cutting machine.

 Echo Park Paper Co (https://echoparkpaper.com/shop/) offers a wide range of patterned papers and cardstock packs suitable for card making.
 Their papers are of excellent quality and come in vibrant colors and fun designs.